Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/manage/customize-the-app-launcher.md

 ::: moniker-end

-En Microsoft 365, puede obtener acceso de forma rápida y sencilla a su correo electrónico, calendarios, documentos y aplicaciones mediante el iniciador de aplicaciones ([Obtenga más información](https://support.office.com/article/79f12104-6fed-442f-96a0-eb089a3f476a.aspx)).
-Estas son aplicaciones que obtiene con Microsoft 365, así como aplicaciones personalizadas que se agregan desde la [tienda SharePoint](https://support.office.com/article/dd98e50e-d3db-4ecb-9bb7-82b189822d43.aspx) o [Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).
+En Microsoft 365, puede obtener acceso de forma rápida y sencilla a su correo electrónico, calendarios, documentos y aplicaciones mediante el iniciador de aplicaciones ([Obtenga más información](https://support.microsoft.com/office/79f12104-6fed-442f-96a0-eb089a3f476a)).
+Estas son aplicaciones que obtiene con Microsoft 365, así como aplicaciones personalizadas que se agregan desde la [tienda SharePoint](https://support.microsoft.com/office/dd98e50e-d3db-4ecb-9bb7-82b189822d43) o [Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).

-Puede agregar sus propios iconos en el iniciador de aplicaciones que apunten a sitios de SharePoint, sitios externos, aplicaciones heredadas y mucho más.
-El icono personalizado aparece en **Todas** las aplicaciones del iniciador de aplicaciones, pero puede anclarlo a las aplicaciones del **Inicio** e indicar a los usuarios que hagan lo mismo.
-Esto le facilitará la tarea de buscar los sitios, aplicaciones y recursos necesarios para realizar su trabajo.
-En el ejemplo siguiente, se usa un icono personalizado denominado "Contoso Portal" para obtener acceso a un sitio de intranet de SharePoint de la organización.
+You can add your own custom tiles to the app launcher that point to SharePoint sites, external sites, legacy apps, and more.
+The custom tile appears under the app launcher's **All** apps, but you can pin it to the **Home** apps and instruct your users to do the same.
+This makes it easy to find the relevant sites, apps, and resources to do your job.
+In the below example, a custom tile called "Contoso Portal" is used to access an organization's SharePoint intranet site.

 ![Iniciador de aplicaciones](../../media/7acc06cc-ac7a-4c6e-8ea7-81570a5bdbab.png)